svmiller/svmiller.github.io/_posts/2015-08-08-streamlining-the-syllabus-in-latex-with-advdate-and-datetime.md

 'Tis the season for academics to be finalizing new syllabi for the upcoming academic year.

-Generally, academics do not change syllabi for their courses much from one semester to the next.
+Academics do not change syllabi for their courses much from one semester to the next.
 This is intuitive in political science.
 For example, my belief about what constitutes core scholarship in [inter-state conflict][1] does not budge much.
-Students in every version of the class I have taught are assigned [Maoz and Russett (1993)][2] and [Fearon (1995)][3], to name just two examples.
+I assign students [Maoz and Russett (1993)][2] and [Fearon (1995)][3], to name just two examples, in every version of the class I have taught.
 The next time I teach an upper-division class on the topic, the new batch of students will read the same basic materials.

 Experienced professors instead spend more time with monotonous features of the syllabus.
 Dates for midterms and exams change.
 Perhaps [the university must have a Thursday night football game][4] that leads to a canceled class.
 The academic conference schedule may adjust a class date here or there.